 But, yes, there is such a thing as “enough.”
 It’s five.

 Track Your Messages and Results.

 Nothing makes you sound more like a robot than sending a follow-up email that covers the same topics in the same words as last week.

 While a template-focused approach saves time, a good customer relationship management suite is crucial for maintaining visibility into lead touches.
 It’ll maximize your emails’ impact – and keep the taste of shoe leather out of your mouth.

 “Does it make sense to schedule a quick call?” will become your best friend.
 Use it.

-Put these seven points on a Post-It above your monitor and you’ll soon see exciting results.
-It won’t happen every time you write a sales follow-up email, but the magic of follow-up will lift your sales revenue fast.
+It won’t happen every time you write a sales follow up email, but the magic of follow up will lift your sales revenue fast.